K7MDL2/KEITHSDR/SDR_RA8875/README.md

 The attenuator never overrides a manual ATT setting, and has release hysteresis so it doesn't chatter on a fading signal.
 Re-enabled the spectrum reference-level compensation for the attenuator so the dBm scale stays correct with the relay in or out.
 Removed a noisy Si5351 CLK0 debug print that spammed every tune step.

+WSJT-X / Elecraft K3 CAT and TX Improvements (2026-09-18)
+Fixed the CAT serial interface so WSJT-X works with Rig = Elecraft K3 over the single USB serial port.

+CAT fixes

+The debug console handler was reading and echoing every byte on the shared Serial/CAT port before the K3 parser saw it, producing a "rig ID" error in WSJT-X. The handler is now disabled when CAT shares the single USB serial port (ALT_CAT_PORT).
+Added a short CAT serial read timeout (setTimeout(20)) so a partial command during WSJT-X's rapid polling can't block long enough to trip WSJT-X's own timeout.
+DEBUG is now auto-disabled when CAT shares the single USB serial port, per the long-standing note in RadioConfig.h, so debug chatter (CPU/memory report, CAT logs, encoder "Blink" prints) can no longer corrupt the K3 data stream.
+Added the hamlib K3 PTT commands.
+The K3 backend uses TQ; to query and confirm PTT (expects TQ0;/TQ1;) in addition to TX;/RX;.
+The parser had no TQ handler, so WSJT-X Test PTT keyed the radio but then reported a communication timeout.
+TQ; now returns TQ0;/TQ1; and TQ0;/TQ1; set PTT.
+Validated with the WSJT-X bundled hamlib (rigctl-wsjtx.exe -m 2029): frequency, mode, split, get/set PTT all clean.

+Transmit fixes

+TX sideband: with the CESSB (Weaver) modulator, USB/DATA was landing on the LSB side.
+The USB/DATA/CW branch now uses cessb1.setSideband(false); LSB/DATA_REV/CW_REV keep setSideband(true).
+RF verified correct on an external panadapter.
+Two-tone test (ATU button): the test-tone level was 0.05, far too low to produce measurable RF.
+Raised to 0.45 per the in-code guidance for two tones.
+TX display mirror: the on-screen spectrum/waterfall was sideband-flipped during TX because the FFT is fed the CESSB baseband (opposite orientation to RX).
+The display read index is now mirrored while transmitting so the on-screen TX display matches the RF.
+The RX display path is unchanged.
+A small residual opposite-sideband image on the display is the CESSB modulator's normal sideband image; the RF output itself is clean.
+TX auto-zoom: on transmit the spectrum now auto-zooms to x4 and centers PAN for usable modulation detail, restoring the user's zoom and PAN on receive.

+Spectrum display scale

+Added a live "dB floor..top" readout (upper-right of the spectrum box) showing the displayed dB window (floor and floor+scale).
+Fixed the grid lines, which were labeled with raw pixel rows and stepped in pixels, so they disagreed with the window scale.
+The grid now draws evenly-spaced 5 dB divisions across the true window and is labeled in dB, matching the readout and the signal peaks.
+The display is an accurate relative dB meter but is not yet calibrated to absolute dBm.
+A future calibration offset (measured against a known reference such as S9 = -73 dBm) plus a vertical scale/ref-level control is planned to show true dBm.

 ## Feb 2024